RioNagata/website/README.md

 ## Data structure

 There are one type of data structure used in this project and this is both for the users.
 This will be the user data structure.
 I wanted to include the group data structure but didn't happened because of time limitation and skill issue.
-User data structure consists of email, password, username, userid, and user role.
+User data structure consists of email, password, username, userid, and user role.g

 ## Angular architecture

 **Login Component**

 Login Component is the default route and a component for the login page for the chat system.
-The login page includes a header called ChatChannel, an email form, password form, and the Login button.
-When the Login button has pressed, the checkuser function which will check the email and password.
+The login page includes a header called ChatChannel, an username form, password form, and the Login button.
+When the Login button has pressed, the checkuser function which will check the username and password.
 If the login ok return true, the user's username and userrole will set as a sessionStorage and sends the page to the chat page.

 If the login ok returns false, it will display an alert saying that the login has been wrong.